Night Sky Watch for March

 Written by David Pugh

 I hope you are all keeping well.
-Next Thursday Feb 6th at 7.30pm will be CDAA's monthly meeting.
-I will be giving an illustrated talk "Shooting for the Stars" showing recent astro images taken and describing the objects captured.
+Next Thursday Mar 6th at 7.30pm will be CDAA's monthly meeting.
+Our Chairman Mike Haynes will be giving an illustrated talk "Latest Astronomical Research" from around the world.
+Should be something of interest to everyone.
 After tea/coffee and the raffle I will then give a Stellarium software presentation on the night sky this month which looks very interesting.
 Hope to see you there.

-Mars, the red planet, (mag +1.1), remains a splendid sight high in Gemini all month.
+Mars, the red planet, (mag +0.1), remains well placed high in Gemini all month.
+It makes a lovely triangle with Castor and Pollux at the start of the month.
+Mars lies 1.7 degrees south of the Moon on the 9th.
 A 100mm scope will give a good view of the planet.
 Red and orange filters can be helpful in spotting surface features.
-The wedge or V-shaped Syrtis Major becomes more favourably placed in the second half of the month.
-On Feb 9th at around 19.00UT Mars will lay only 5' S of the Moon's southern edge.
-Not to be missed if it is clear!
-Jupiter, king of the planets, (mag -2.5), shines like a beacon high in the evening sky in Taurus, above Aldebaran.
+Jupiter, king of the planets, (mag -2.3), continues to shine like a beacon high in the evening sky in Taurus, above orange Aldebaran.
+On the 6th Jupiter is 6 degrees south of the Moon.
 Even a pair of binoculars shows its globe and its 4 galilean moons, often in a line.
 A telescope shows much more detail including its equatorial belts and the famous but shrinking Great Red Spot plus, occasionally, the transit of one of its moons across its surface.
-Well worth keeping an eye on, especially on Feb 25th when there is loads happening!.
-That evening the shadow of Ganymede transits Jupiter's disc at 18.35-21.12UT and the moon Europa keeps pace at the same time.
-Europa's shadow transits at 21.00-23.36UT, while Io undergoes an occultation disappeareance at 21.05UT!
-Also at 19.08UT on Feb 8th Callisto lies only 3" S of Jupiter's southern pole.
+Well worth keeping an eye on.

-Still nothing happening concerning the possible imminent outburst of the recurrent nova T Coronae Borealis currently at mag 10.
+Still nothing happening concerning the possible imminent outburst of the recurrent nova T Coronae Borealis currently at mag 10 as I have been keeping an eye on this area with binoculars..
 If it does outburst in the next few weeks, it now rises before midnight in the NE.
 It last outburst in 1946 reaching mag 3.0 and mag 2.0 in 1866 when it was discovered.
 It is nicknamed the "Blaze Star"

-Good Hunting and I hope to see you tomorrow evening at the society's monthly meeting.
+Good Hunting and I hope to see you next Thursday evening at the society's monthly meeting.

 Best Regards